Pugios/TimeManagement/README.md

 I find it fascinating to discover patterns in everything, including my own life.
 Time Management is a system I built to observe my own behavior and understand how I actually spend my time on the PC each day.

-To track myself, I use ManicTime (https://www.manictime.com/), which records the active window throughout the day. **This app is dependant on ManicTimes Data!**  You need to also install their App for mine to work!
+To track myself, I use ManicTime (https://www.manictime.com/), which records the active window throughout the day. **This app is dependant on ManicTime's Data!**  You need to also install their App for mine to work!

 While it already provides some built-in views, it can still be hard to get a quick and clear picture of how long you actually work.